validator-labs/validator/docs/tutorial.md

 - An AWS account.

-- AWS credentials with AdministratorAccess policy attached.
-You can create a new user with this policy and use the credentials for the installation.
-See [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for more details.
+- AWS credentials with [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy attached.
+You can create a new user with this policy and use the credentials with the AWS plguin.
+Refer to the [AWS IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) documentation for more details.

 > [!IMPORTANT]
 > You can use a different policy, but ensure that the policy has the required permissions to check the resources required by the plugin.
 Refer to the AWS plugin documentation for more details.